datavzrd/datavzrd.github.io/src/docs/configuration.rst

      - Defines a heatmap for numeric or nominal values
    * - :ref:`bars`
      - Defines a `bar-plot <https://vega.github.io/vega-lite/docs/bar.html>`_ for numeric values
+   * - :ref:`pills`
+     - Defines pills for nominal values separated by a comma or other separator

 Example: